Skip to main content

 If you haven’t already, consider locking your interest rate

 Locking your interest rate protects you in case interest rates go up between now and closing.
-Some lenders may have already locked your rate at the Loan Estimate stage, but others may require that you express your intent to proceed before locking your rate.
+Some lenders might have already locked your rate at the Loan Estimate stage, but others require you to express your intent to proceed before locking your rate.
 Check at the top of page 1 of the Loan Estimate to see whether your rate is locked, and until when.

 Start gathering and updating your documentation